yuanbei/Nars-Wiki/Revision-and-Choice-Rules.md

 ## I. Revision Rule
 Revision is an inference process in which evidence from different sources is being combined in the conclusion.
-Suppose there are two judgments with the same statement but different truth values, for example:
+Suppose there are two judgments with the same statement as content but disjoint [evidential bases](https://github.com/opennars/opennars/wiki/Sentence:-types,-format#evidential-base), for example:
 <br/><br/>
 **1. <snow --> [white]>. %9/10, 10/11%** here _(frequency, confidence)_ means that snow has been observed white 9 times and 1 time it was not white, thus the total evidence is 10, positive evidence is 9/10 and given that by default _k=1_ confidence is 10/11.
 <br/><br/>